 Although the shot has also confirmed that the phone will benefit from an integrated LED flash, and a fixed focal length, further details on the Nokia X camera remain sparse.

-Despite having thrown much of its efforts into pushing the rise of the Windows Phone platform in recent years, shortly before its planned takeover by Microsoft, Nokia looks set to enter the Android race for the first time.
+Despite having thrown much of its efforts into pushing the rise of the Windows Phone platform in recent years,

 Recent Nokia X rumours have claimed the Android 4.1 Jelly Bean powered phone will launch with a heavily skinned UI with a tile-based interface similar to that on the Windows Phone OS.